DataForWater/IWaVE/README.md

 ### Optimisation algorithm

+> [!NOTE]
+> By default, optimizations are parallelized using the maximum amount of CPUs available on your system.
+If you want to
+> change the amount of CPUs used for optimization, you can set the environment variable `IWAVE_NUM_THREADS` to the desired
+> number of CPUs.
+> If you set this environment variable within a python script, you can also set it within the script itself.
+> ```python
+> import os
+> os.environ["IWAVE_NUM_THREADS"] = "1"
+>
+> # make sure you import iwave AFTER setting the environment variable
+> import iwave
+> ```

+The sensitivity of water surface dynamics to variations in water depth is minimal.
+Depth estimations have specific requirements (see below) and can be prone to significant errors.
+Do not rely on depth estimates for any activity that could pose a risk.
 The flow parameters are calculated by maximising the cross-correlation between the measured spectrum of the surface elevation and a synthetic spectrum generated according to linear wave theory.
-This is done using a differential evolution algorithm (scipy.optimize.differential_evolution) which maximises the chances to identify a global maximum but may converge slowly, especially when the window size is large and/or there are more parameters to be estimated (e.g., also the water depth).
+This is done using a differential evolution algorithm (`scipy.optimize.differential_evolution`) which maximises the chances to identify a global maximum but may converge slowly, especially when the window size is large and/or there are more parameters to be estimated (e.g., also the water depth).

-Setting "twosteps" = True (default = False) will run the optimisation in two steps.
+Setting `twosteps = True` (default is `False`) will run the optimisation in two steps.
 The first step employs a trimmed spectrum with reduced dimensions, and is used to identify an initial estimate of the flow velocity (depth effects are neglected during the first step, even when "depth" = 0).
 During the second step, the search of the optimum is confined within a region between 90% and 110% of the initial estimate.
 The two-steps approach can reduce the computation time by around 50% for large problems, but could be less robust and is more subject to the presence of outliers.

 ### Uncertainties